ogrodas/BOTSv2-analysis/README.md

 Splunk has released a great dataset for testing log analysis and security monitoring use cases.
 The full name of the dataset is [Boss of the SOC (BOTS) Dataset Version 2](https://github.com/splunk/botsv2/).
 This repo contains my analysis.

 I learned a lot form working on this dataset and would recommend testing it!.
-I think it is a good idea to try on your own first before looking at the finding in my attack analysis notebooks.
-I used most of the time on the analsys of the 24-26.aug attack on frothly.local.
+I used most of the time on the analysis of the 24-26.aug attack on frothly.local.
 The other two need a bit more work.
 There might also be attacks that I have not discovered yet.

 Githubs nbviewer is sometimes failing.
 A good alternativ is [the official nbviewer](https://nbviewer.jupyter.org/github/ogrodas/BOTSv2-analysis/tree/master/)